This article describes how to configure Voice VLANs using Datto Switches.

 - Datto Switches

-The Voice VLAN feature assists in configuring switches to automatically allow and prioritize voice traffic over a designated VLAN.
-This allows voice traffic to be kept separated and prioritized over other traffic types.
-The switch can either use an OUI list, or automatically build a list using the LLDP-MED protocol.
+The Voice VLAN feature configures switches to automatically allow and prioritize voice traffic over a designated VLAN.
+This keeps voice traffic separate and prioritized over other traffic types.

 1. Navigate to a device web session for your switch.